uploadcare/uploadcare-ios/README.markdown

 ### Customization

-You can easily customize your social networks list apperance by implementing your own menu.
+You can easily customize the appearance of a social sources list by implementing your own menu.
-In order to receive available social sources, you can use `fetchSocialSourcesWithCompletion:` method from `UCSocialManager`.
+In order to receive available social sources, you can use the `fetchSocialSourcesWithCompletion:` method from `UCSocialManager`.
-After you receive a list of social sources, you can choose one and use it for instantiating `UCGalleryVC` with the following method:
+Upon receiving a list of social sources, you can choose one and use it for instantiating `UCGalleryVC` via the following method,

 ```objc
 - (id)initWithSource:(UCSocialSource *)source
            rootChunk:(UCSocialChunk *)rootChunk